On the dynamics of a free vortex pair in the presence of a fixed vortex: Introduction

 \section{Introduction}

-Vortices are one of the major driving forces behind complex fluid evolutions, such as turbulent flows~\cite{hussain_1986,jeong_hussain_1995}.
+Vortices are a major driving force behind complex fluid evolutions, such as turbulent and transitional flows~\cite{hussain_1986,jeong_hussain_1995}.
 Studying vortex interactions is thus essential in understanding many fluid flows~\cite{Saffman_Baker_1979}.
-The simplest vortex model that one can envisage is the point vortex model, which approximates vorticity as a delta distribution in an incompressible two-dimensional ideal fluid~\cite{HH1858,tait1867integrals}.
-To begin with, one could consider a finite collection of mutually interacting point vortices in the unbounded plane and examine their motion.
-Like the $N$-body problem in celestial mechanics, we could call such a problem on $N$ point vortices as an $N$-vortex problem.
-For a comprehensive review of the point vortex model, the reader may refer to~\cite{AH2007,NP2013}.
+The simplest vortex model that one can envisage is the point vortex model, which approximates a vortex as a discrete singularity of vorticity in an incompressible two-dimensional ideal fluid~\cite{HH1858,tait1867integrals}.
+The point vortex assumption removes all analytical complications associated with vortices' internal dynamics, thereby enabling one to track the motion of vortex centers efficiently.
+Analogous to the $n$-body problems in celestial mechanics, understanding and classifying the various trajectories exhibited by a mutually interacting system of finitely many point vortices is central to point vortex theory.
+The point vortex model also has a wide range of applications in physics, e.g.,~ Bose-Einstein condensate and quantum vortices~\cite{GPHS2018}.
+For a comprehensive review of the point vortex model and its fluid dynamics applications, the reader may refer to~\cite{AH2007,NP2013}.